romebell/sorting_algorithms/README.md

-# bubble_sort_solution
+# Sorting Algorithms
-This is the Bubble Sort Algorithm solution
+This is the repo for a few sorting algorithms.